isomerpages/moe-gongshangpri/_ccas/Uniformed Group/Scouts.md

 to improve their surroundings.
 They are helpers in their homes &amp; communities.
 The Scout Law &amp; Promise guides them to do their best to be of service to others.</p>
-<p>3.
-The Cub Scout programme is based on The Jungle Book by Rudyard Kipling.
-Taking inspiration from the story, Cubs are taught to be prepared for difficult situations and to do so calmly and methodically.</p>
-<p>As the 1st line of the Scout Promise reads, “I promise to do my best!”
-– so every boy and girl Cub will endeavour to overcome difficulties, setbacks and challenges, to do their very best in all things and at all times!</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>